Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \subsection{\textsc{privileged} experiment}

 We first study whether providing subjects with privileged information about a preference model during preference elicitation influences their preferences towards that model.
-Presenting this privileged information serves as a probe into how susceptible to influence human preferences are.
+Although not reminiscent of real-world data collection, presenting this privileged information probes the extent to which human preferences are susceptible to influence.

-When presented with two segments for preference labeling, subjects in all three conditions are asked ``Which shows better behavior?".
-This question was later refined for the other experiments to the baseline question in Figure \ref{fig:prefelicitationinterface}.
-Each subject labeled preferences between 35 to 50 segment pairs.
-After data filtering (see Appendix~\ref{sec:constructingdatasetappendix}), our datasets come from from 64 subjects in the $P_{\Sigma_r}$-\textsc{Privileged} condition (\href{https://youtu.be/TjadLzuUwAA}{video walk-through} of the interface), 65 subjects in the $P_{regret}$-\textsc{Privileged} condition (\href{https://youtu.be/wrB3agvpJuc}{video walk-through}), and 50 subjects in the \textsc{Privileged}-Control condition (\href{https://youtu.be/FPw1bL0iye4}{video walk-through}).
+When presented with two segments for preference labeling, subjects in all three conditions are asked ``Which shows better behavior?''\footnote{This question was later refined for the other experiments to the baseline question in Figure \ref{fig:prefelicitationinterface}: ``Which path do you prefer?''} Each subject labeled preferences between 35 to 50 segment pairs.
+After data filtering (see Appendix~\ref{sec:constructingdatasetappendix}), our datasets come from from 39 subjects in the $P_{\Sigma_r}$-\textsc{Privileged} condition (\href{https://youtu.be/TjadLzuUwAA}{video walk-through} of the interface), 43 subjects in the $P_{regret}$-\textsc{Privileged} condition (\href{https://youtu.be/wrB3agvpJuc}{video walk-through}), and 42 subjects in the \textsc{Privileged}-Control condition (\href{https://youtu.be/FPw1bL0iye4}{video walk-through}).
 We refer to each condition's resultant preference dataset by the condition's name.\commentb{If this is true for all experiments, it should instead be said in Sec 5 before 5.1.}

 \textbf{Intervention details: subject training ~~} In the $P_{\Sigma_r}$-\textsc{Privileged} condition, subjects are shown each segment's partial return during preference elicitation.
 Likewise, subjects in the $P_{regret}$-\textsc{Privileged} condition are shown each segment's regret.
 Examples can be found in Figure~\ref{fig:privilegedregretprcond} of the Appendix.
 Note that we do not explicitly instruct subjects to use the displayed segment statistics\commentb{define or don't use this phrase} when labeling preferences.
 Rather, it is made visible.
 In the third condition, \textsc{Privileged}-Control, subjects are not shown any information during preference elicitation other than the visualization of the two segments that all subjects in these experiments see.
 See Appendix \ref{sec:privilegedexpapp}\commentb{It's customary to label appendix sections with app:..., not sec:...} for further details.
 Conditions differ only as discussed above.